CartoDB/Windshaft-cartodb/docs/named_maps.md

 ## Instantiate

-Instantiating a map allows you to get the information needed to fetch tiles.
-That temporal map is an Anonymous Map.
+Instantiating a Named Map allows you to fetch the map tiles.
+You can use the Maps API to instantiate, or use the CartoDB.js `createLayer()` function.
+The result is an Anonymous Map.

+{% comment %}writer note_csobier: Carla - When do you need to instantiate a named map and when don't you?
+For example, you don't need to instantiate a named map with cartodb.js if you're using xyz tiles?
+Are there other ways to instantiate without CartoDB.js?
+If so, why would you?{% endcomment %}

 #### Definition